alisnwu/cifkit/README.md

 ## Overview

-Designed for people with minimal programming experience, cifkit provides two primary objects: `Cif` and `CifEnsemble`.
+Designed for people with minimal programming experience, `cifkit` provides two primary objects: `Cif` and `CifEnsemble`.

 ### Cif

-**`Cif`** is Initialized with a `.cif` file path.
+**`Cif`** is initialized with a `.cif` file path.
 It parses the .cif file, preprocesses ill-formatted files, generates supercells, and computes nearest neighbors.
 It also determines coordination numbers using four different methods and generates polyhedrons for each site.

 ```python
 from cifkit import Cif